Lotus (American band): Live shows

 Lotus was featured on the cover of the tour industry's leading magazine in October 2008 Pollstar.

-Lotus opened the Summer 2021 concert series at the Red Rocks Amphitheater in Morrison, CO. on April 22, 2021.
+Lotus opened the Summer 2021 concert series at the Red Rocks Amphitheater in Morrison, Colorado, on April 22, 2021.
 Their performance, the first of a four night series, marked the first major show at Red Rocks following the COVID-19 shutdown.

+Lotus has performed Summerdance every year since they created it at Nelson Ledges Quarry Park.

 Musical style

 Expanding upon a wide range of styles and sounds, Lotus is considered a multi-genre band.
 The group incorporates elements of rock, electronica, jazz, jam, hip-hop, funk and other influences.
 The band originally played as a jamband that leaned heavily on the sounds of funk, rock and jazz and with improvisational styles similar to Phish, Allman Brothers and The Grateful Dead.
 Jesse Miller said of the band's sound: "I truly believe Lotus' sound comes from the roots of rock 'n' roll mixed with electronic beats that are popular today.
 It took a long time for us to finally find a sound we all agreed on.
 But believe me, we experimented plenty before deciding what sound we were looking for".
 Lotus has also been known to experiment with a diverse set of genres regularly incorporating hip-hop and dubstep sounds and samples into their live shows.

 Influenced heavily by the band's love for dance music and artists like The Orb, Aphex Twin, Kraftwerk, Talking Heads, Brian Eno, and Air the band's style has gravitated toward elements of the electronic genre while maintaining the foundation of jamrock.

-Since 2006 the band has fused elements of progressive and post rock into their sound.
-Artists like Trans Am, Tortoise, Broken Social Scene and Beck have influenced Lotus.
+Since 2006, the band has fused elements of progressive and post rock into their sound.
+Artists such as Trans Am, Tortoise, Broken Social Scene and Beck have influenced Lotus.

-Since 2020 the band has incorporated modular synth into their live show for composed and improvised, synth focused music.
+Since 2020, the band has incorporated modular synth into their live show for composed and improvised, synth focused music.